lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter10/README.md

 ### Solution

 For an empty file, use a `java.nio.file.Files` object’s `createFile(Path)` method.
 Use the Files class’s `createDirectory()` or `createDirectories()` method to create a directory.

+## 10.21 Creating a Transient/Temporary File

+### Problem

+You need to create a file with a unique temporary filename and/or or arrange for a file to be deleted when your program is finished.

+### Solution

+Use the `java.nio.file.Files createTempFile()` or `createTempDirectory()` method.
+Use one of several methods to ensure your file is deleted on exit.